The best cheap Android phones to buy in 2025

 Dated waterdrop notch

-The Galaxy A25 5G runs One UI 6 which is based on Android 14, and Samsung has promised four years of OS updates.
-It has a large 5,000mAh battery, but charging is limited to 25W.
-One big inclusion is optical stabilization for the main 50MP camera, which is good to see at this price.
-You also get an 8MP ultrawide and a 2MP macro camera on the back, along with a 13MP selfie camera.
+The Galaxy A25 5G runs One UI 6 which is based on Android 14, and Samsung has promised four years of OS updates for it.
+Although it has a large 5,000mAh battery, the charging speeds are limited to 25W.
+One big inclusion is optical stabilization for the main 50MP camera, which is good to see at this price point.
+You also get an 8MP ultra-wide module and a 2MP macro unit on the back, along with a 13MP lens for all your selfies and video calls.

 Swipe to scroll horizontally